James Skippen: Postponing retirement from WiLAN

-In June 2015, Skippen announced publicly that he was retiring from serving as chief executive of WiLAN to "spend more time with my family and to focus on completing some other projects".
+In June 2015, Skippen announced that he was retiring as chief executive of WiLAN to "spend more time with my family and to focus on completing some other projects".

-In November of the same year, WiLAN began a company-wide restructuring to more closely focus on patent monetization and licensing patent portfolios owned and developed by other companies.
+In November that year, WiLAN began a company-wide restructuring to more closely focus on patent monetization and licensing patent portfolios owned and developed by other companies.
 As part of WiLAN's restructuring, it was announced that Skippen would remain as WiLAN's CEO for at least another three years.
 The company restructuring and announcement of Skippen's retirement delay was treated positively from capital analysts like Paradigm.

-Skippen serves as president and chief executive officer of WiLAN.
+Skippen is president and chief executive officer of WiLAN.
 In 2017, Skippen was named executive chairman of Quarterhill, a company formed from WiLAN in June of that year and which invests in companies operating in the industrial Internet of Things.

 Skippen will retire from his positions as Executive Chairman of Quarterhill and interim CEO of WiLAN in August 2018.